 3. Choosing vegan sunscreen

-On sunscreen packaging you will regularly see claims such as vegan and cruelty-free.
+On sunscreen packaging, you'll often see claims like ‘vegan’ and ‘cruelty-free’.
 Sounds good, but these terms are not legally protected.
-Anyone can use them and there is regular confusion about their meaning.
-A sunscreen is vegan if it contains no animal ingredients ánd if no animals were used in its production.
-Cruelty-free only means that the product has not been tested on animals.
-A sunburn can therefore be vegan, but still be tested on animals (e.g. for sale outside Europe).
-The reverse also occurs: a product can be animal-free but still contain animal ingredients, such as beeswax or wool fat.
+Anyone can use them, and there's often confusion about their meaning.
+A sunscreen is vegan if it contains no animal ingredients and if no animals were used in its production.
+Cruelty-free or animal-test-free only means that the product has not been tested on animals.
+Therefore, a sunscreen can be vegan but still have been tested on animals (for example, for sale outside of Europe).
+The reverse also occurs: a product can be cruelty-free but still contain animal ingredients, such as a cream with beeswax or lanolin.

 Do you really want to make a conscious choice?
 Then look out for official labels such as Leaping Bunny, PETA-Approved or The Vegan Society.
 These do offer a guarantee that you are on the right track.
 Want to know more about these terms and the pitfalls surrounding them?
 Then read our extensive article on vegan and cruelty-free beauty.